Spyder-Academy/spyderacademy/content/education/how-to-trade-the-iv-flush-strategy/index.md

 +++
 author = "Link Snipes"
-title = "How to Trade the IV Flush Strategy" date = "2023-07-24T10:00:00" description = "The IV Flush strategy takes advantage of the implied moves in options pricing." course = "Trading Strategies" time = "2 min" tags = [
+title = "How to Trade the IV Flush Options Strategy" date = "2023-07-24T10:00:00" description = "The IV Flush Options strategy takes advantage of the implied moves in options pricing." course = "Trading Strategies" time = "2 min" tags = [